miahmohd/thesis-qwc2-wps/qwc-custom/README.md

 ### CORS

-The WPS server must allow CORS from the QWC2 application origin.
-For PyWPS, configure this in your Flask/Werkzeug wrapper or reverse proxy.
+The pygeoapi server must allow CORS from the QWC2 application origin.
+This is enabled by default in the pygeoapi configuration (`flask-cors` is included in the server's dependencies).

 ---